FoxGroveMedia/CampsiteWebsite/src/pages/docs/template-languages/alpinejs/index.md

 - **Component-Based**: Build reusable components for better code organization.

 #### Getting Started with Alpine.js in Campsite
-1. **Installation**: Include Alpine.js in your Campsite project by adding it to your dependencies or via CDN.
+1. **Installation**: Include Alpine.js in your CampsiteJS project by adding it to your dependencies or via CDN.
 2. **Configuration**: No special configuration is needed; simply include Alpine.js in your templates.
 3. **Creating Templates**: Start creating `.html` or other supported template files for your templates.
 4. **Using Alpine.js Syntax**: Utilize Alpine.js directives to add interactivity to your templates.